Bronstein, Gewirtz & Grossman, LLC Notifies Spero Therapeutics, Inc. (SPRO) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, June 1, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Spero Therapeutics, Inc. ("Spero" or the "Company") (NASDAQ: SPRO) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Spero securities between October 28, 2021 and May 2, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/spro.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Spero Therapeutics, Inc. (“Spero” or the “Company”) (NASDAQ: SPRO) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Spero securities between October 28, 2021 and May 2, 2022, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fspro.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.